Citizenship & Naturalization Lawyers In Queens

 Many immigrants who already live in the United States dream of one day becoming a U.S. citizen.
 At Lewter Law Firm, P.C., we are passionate about making those dreams become a reality.
 Prior to applying for citizenship, it is wise to consult with an experienced immigration law firm.

-You will especially want to speak with our Long Island citizenship and naturalization attorneys if you have a criminal history or other potential application issues.
+You will especially want to speak with our Queens citizenship and naturalization attorneys if you have a criminal history or other potential application issues.
 A criminal conviction could prevent you from becoming a citizen and may even trigger removal proceedings.
 When you discuss your circumstances with us, we can help you understand your legal options and assist you in making an informed decision about your future.

 Our immigration lawyers are available to answer your questions about naturalization.
 Call us today at (516) 260-4755.
 We also speak Spanish, Bengali, Urdu & Hindi.